 Over the past five years, four new buildings were constructed on the MIPT campus, respecting the modern environmental and power efficiency standards.

 MIPT’s new boiler station is more efficient than the old one and emits less CO2 per kilowatt-hour produced.
 Apart from that, it provides heat to off-campus city buildings.

 MIPT operates on a set of principles known as the Phystech System.
-One of them is the immersion of learners in research at one of the numerous partner organizations, where prominent scientists supervise student projects.
+One of them is the immersion of learners in research at one of the University’s numerous partner organizations, where prominent scientists supervise student projects.
 There are over 100 such organizations, including many research institutes of the Russian Academy of Sciences and some of the country’s major tech companies.

 The MIPT Engineering Center is an innovative facility for engineering, science, and technology.
 It offers a wide range of services in the field of natural resource recovery and processing.
-The center actively develops its own technological solutions and takes them to the market.
-It makes full use of MIPT’s human resource potential, as well as employing scientists and engineers from other leading research centers of Russia.

 MIPT actively collaborates with more than 1,100 high school teachers, helping them engage advanced students by setting up study groups and face-to-face elective courses that follow the Distance Learning School curriculum.

 MIPT annually hosts more than 100 events targeting school and university students, as well as school teachers, engaging more than 250,000 school and university students, teachers, and professors from Russia and abroad take part in these events.